maurobonfietti/rest-api-slim-php/README.md

 More info about this project in my post: [How to create a REST API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/).

 I implemented this API in [this project](https://github.com/maurobonfietti/rest-api-slim-php-web-app).
-It's a todo list web app, developed in Angular.
+It's a todo list web app developed in Angular.

 ## QUICK INSTALL: